Chonyu Haiki

 Haiki 灰器

-The Haiki "ash container" is a Sumidōgu, literally "charcoal tool", in the Japanese tea ceremony, used by the host to carry ash into the tea room in order to build a charcoal fire on which to boil water – a procedure known as Sumidemae.
-Small, glazed Haiki, such as this one, are used to hold Makibai "sprinkling ash" for the portable Furo brazier used in the Summer, while larger, unglazed Haiki are used for moist Shimeshibai ash for the sunken Ro hearth during the Winter.
+The Haiki "ash container" is a Sumidōgu, literally "charcoal tool", used by the host during tea ceremonies to carry ash into the tea room for the charcoal fire on which to boil water – a procedure known as Sumidemae.
+Small, glazed Haiki, such as this one, are used to hold Makibai "sprinkling ash" for the portable Furo brazier used in the Summer.
+Larger, unglazed Haiki are used for moist Shimeshibai ash for the sunken Ro hearth during the Winter.

 Raku-Yaki 楽焼